Sophie-Si/final-project-joneriksophie/README.md

 3. Run `cal` in terminal

 ## Testing
-* Tested & validated with tests in unit_test.cpp
+* Tested & validated with tests in `unit_test.cpp` and tests in pertaining header files
+* Also tested via CI tester with github actions.
+Checks all branchs and all pull requests to master